 The third form of verification comes from the Trusted User.
 PCI has created GeoPDFs of all 102 of Illinois's counties that are available on the Broadband Illinois website.
 In this round, the Partnership for a Connected Illinois made great progress with its regional outreach strategy.
 PCI now has ten functional eTeam groups in ten regions throughout the State.
 The purpose of the groups are to aggregate demand for broadband, work with providers to fill gaps in access, find creative applications for the maps and data, and to educate consumers and businesses on the benefits of a high speed Internet connection.
-Over the last six months, each regional eTeam group has hosted at least one, in some cases as many as four regional meetings where area stakeholders are invited to come and talk about using broadband as an economic development deliverable.
+Over the last year, each regional eTeam has hosted at least one, in some cases as many as six regional meetings where area broadband providers and economic developers are invited to come and talk about using broadband as an economic development tool and work together on broadband related opportunities.
 While some eTeam groups are certainly further along than others, projects exist in each region to help utilize broadband to bring the region to the next level.
 Among these projects are working with providers on eRate in underserved regions, hosting an agriculture technology summit to talk to local farmers about the benefits of a broadband connection, and bringing together healthcare professionals to talk about needs with Health Information Exchanges.